PAYE & NICs

 Employer does not operate PAYE correctly

-Even if there is a failure by the employer to operate PAYE, the Section 222 charge remains if the employee has not made good within 90 days of the end of the tax year in which the chargeable event occurs.
+Even if there is a failure by the employer to operate PAYE, the section 222 charge remains if the employee has not made good within 90 days of the end of the tax year in which the chargeable event occurs.

 Employee makes good after more than 90 days

-The charge is not removed if the employee makes good the relevant amount of income tax to the employer after more than 90 days.
+If the employee makes good the relevant amount of income tax to the employer after the time allowed, the section 222 charge remains.